How to apply to universities in the USA

 The registration deadlines for the ACT and the SAT are generally five weeks before the testing date and tests cost around £75 to sit (whether you pass or not).

 Testing takes place in the UK several times a year, though tests in Central London book up particularly quickly, so it's a good idea to sign up as soon as dates are released.
-For more info on how to sign up to the ACT click here, and for the SAT click here.

 Research university application deadlines and fees